gaskil36/adv_python_test/README.md

 ### Build your own Docker image (optional)

+- Windows users: It is highly recommended that you pull the Docker image, there seems to be an issue with conda-forge
 - Clone the repository to your local machine
 - Change directory to the repository's directory on your machine
 - Build the Docker image using the following command: